 The purpose of this document is to guide students in designing a plan of study for the Electrical Engineering program at the University of Connecticut.
 Any such plan must be consistent with the Electrical Engineering Program Educational Objectives.
-The Program Educational Objectives (PEO) have been developed to satisfy the requirements of the Accreditation Board for Engineering and Technology (ABET).
+The Program Educational Objectives (PEO) have been developed to satisfy the requirements of our constituencies.